jump-dev/JuMP.jl/docs/src/expressions.md

 ### Operator overloading

-Expressions can also be created outside the macro.
-However, note that in some cases, this can be much slower that constructing an expression using the macro.
+Expressions can also be created without macros.
+However, note that in some cases, this can be much slower that constructing an expression using macros.

 ```jldoctest
 model = Model()